Management of Trust & Endowment Funds

 Spending Policy - The UIT

-On March 20, 2012, the Board of Governors approved the new spending policy for the endowment fund, as recommended by the Trust Investment Committee.
-The new policy will be based on a hybrid method for calculating annual distributions.
-The new spending rate is calculated as follows:
+On January 26, 2016, the Board of Governors approved the new spending policy for the endowment fund, as recommended by the Trust Investment Committee.
+The new policy is as follows:

 Monitoring and Review

 The Trust Investment Committee meets, at a minimum, quarterly throughout the year.
 The agendas of these meetings address the following key areas: governance review; IPS review; quarterly performance review; compliance review; annual reviews with investment managers; performance review with third party measuring services; and spending policy review.
 Investment managers present to the Committee as part of the annual review process.
 On top of this, quarterly phone interviews with these managers are performed by the Investment Consultant, who then reports back to the Committee.
 A ‘sub-committee’ of the Trust Investment Committee also meets periodically throughout the year to work on a variety of projects in order to actively move forward on agenda items of the Committee.

 A reputable, independent measurement service is retained to report on the performance of each investment manager.
 Currently both BNY Mellon and Pavilion Advisory Group are used to provide such reporting.
 Reports are received and distributed to Committee members on a quarterly basis for review.
 Annually, as part of the previously mentioned meeting schedule, the Committee meets with a measurement service representative to review the investment managers’ performance.
 Segregated UIT assets are held in the custody of CIBC Mellon, an independent trust company.